Interplay among entanglement, measurement incompatibility, and nonlocality: Optimizing entanglement estimation in realistic settings

 \section{Optimizing entanglement estimation in realistic settings}

 While the full probability distribution of a nonlocal behavior gives the complete description in a Bell test, for practical purposes, one often applies a Bell expression to characterize nonlocality.
 As a given Bell expression only reflects a facet of the nonlocal behavior, one may expect a better entanglement estimation result via some well-chosen Bell expressions.
+In particular, realistic experiments unavoidably suffer from loss and noise in state transmission and detection.
+The robustness of such imperfections can differ for various Bell inequalities.
 In this section, we aim to specify when a non-trivial choice of $\alpha$-CHSH expression leads to better estimation.
-From an experimental point of view, the investigations may benefit experimental designs of device-independent information processing tasks.
-For this purpose, we simulate the nonlocal correlations that arise from two sets of states: non-maximally pure entangled states and Werner states.
+From an experimental point of view, the investigations may benefit experimental designs of DI information processing tasks.
+For this purpose, we simulate the nonlocal correlations that arise from two sets of states: Non-maximally entangled pure states and Werner states.
 The deliberate use of non-maximally entangled states has been proved beneficial for observing nonlocal correlations under lossy detectors~\cite{eberhard1993background}.
 The Werner states characterize the typical effect of transmission noise upon entanglement distribution through fiber links~\cite{liu2018device,li2021experimental}.

 With respect to the computation bases that define Pauli operators $\sigma_z$ on each local system, the measurements are parametrized as